single-cell-data/TileDB-SOMA-Test-Data/README.md

 5. Add a description of the new data to this README in the "Available data" section.
 Include the full URL to access the data (for example "https://github.com/single-cell-data/TileDB-SOMA-Test-Data/releases/download/Visium-v2.0.0-Dataset/spatial.tar.gz")

-Note: Data is being added to releases instead of directly to get because we do not need the version control functionality of git for the test data and GitHub has a larger file size limit on releases than files in the repo.
+Note: Data is being added to releases instead of directly to get because we do not need the version-control functionality of Git for the test data, and GitHub has a larger file-size limit for release-artifact files than it does for files committed to source control within the repository.```

 ## Access raw datasets

 ### General Access

-The data can be downloaded navigating to the release or using wget or curl to access the data from the URL listed in this README.
+The data can be downloaded navigating to the release or using `wget` or `curl` to access the data from the URL listed in this `README.md`.

 ### Add data to TileDB-SOMA